alicorn-systems/v8-adapter/README.md

 This project is an add-on for the excellent [J2V8 Project](https://github.com/eclipsesource/J2V8), allowing users to easily share Java classes and objects with a V8 runtime.

 ## Getting The V8 Java Adapter
-***NOTICE: The public Maven repository for this adapter is NOT fully configured yet, so the example dependency inclusions will not work; instead, manually clone this repo and install the Maven project locally.***.

 As this project is built on top of the J2V8 project, you will need to include two dependencies in your pom.xml:

 1. A dependency for your preferred J2V8 artifact (e.g., `j2v8_macosx_x86_64` or `j2v8_win32_x86_64`).